mhira-project/documentation/docs/data-and-backup.md

 > * The backup location is controlled by by `DATA_BACKUP_PATH` key in the `.env` file.
 >
 > * Default value for `DATA_BACKUP_PATH` is `~/.mhira-docker/backups`
+>
+> * The backup utility creates a TAR archive of the MHIRA data directory and saves it in configured data backup path.

 ### Manual backup